rcoscali/my_robot_app/README.md

 ![Inspect with Chrome Developper Tools discovered our app](images/chrome_inspect.png)

-Once you get the './bin/www' line with the 'inspect' link, click this link as for an 'inspect web page' usage.
-This action will open a new 'inspector window', as shown in the following screen shot:
+Once you get the `./bin/www` line with the `inspect` link, click this link as for an `inspect web page` usage.
+This action will open a new `inspector window`, as shown in the following screen shot:

 ![Inspector Window with Chrome Developper Tools](images/chrome_inspect_opened.png)

 You can see, at the bottom of the window, the console of our NodeJS WEB App server.
 We are now opening our project ...
-Switch to the 'Sources' tab at the top of the window, as shown in the following picture
+Switch to the `Sources` tab at the top of the window, as shown in the following picture

 ![Inspector Window with Chrome Developper Tools w/ workspace](images/chrome_inspect_open_source.png)

-and click the 'Ajouter un dossier à l'espace de travail ...'.
-Select the myapp sources directory in the opened directory selector, and click 'Selectionner un dossier'.
+and click the `Ajouter un dossier à l'espace de travail ...`.
+Select the myapp sources directory in the opened directory selector, and click `Selectionner un dossier`.
 Once done, you'll get this window:

 ![Inspector Window with Chrome Developper Tools w/ workspace](images/chrome_inspect_open_workspace.png)

 You are then ready to debug ...

-Note: The first time you open the myapp workspace you could have to give inspector access to the myapp directory by clicking an 'authorize' button appearing at the top of the window!
+Note: The first time you open the `myapp` workspace you could have to give inspector access to the `myapp` directory by clicking an `authorize` button appearing at the top of the window!